PoYaSharonLin/website/content/blog/hugo_github.md

 The layout files are located in the `layouts` directory.
 You can customize the layout by editing these files.
 For example, you can change the layout of the blog list page in `layouts/_default/list.html`.
 And for each individual blog, the layout is defined in `layouts/_default/single.html`.

+### **6. Deploy to GitHub Pages**

+Just follow the steps provided by Hugo [Host on GitHub Pages](https://gohugo.io/hosting-and-deployment/hosting-on-github/), you will be there.

+GitHub provides 2 ways of deployment:
+1. Deploy from branch
+2. Github Actions

+Each of the deployments has its own advantages.
+Deploy from branch is designed for pre-built html.
+For repos using static site generator (Hugo, Jykell, NextJS), only the yaml file containing the github workflow works.

+This is a rough and simply blog for those who want to build a decent-looking personal website within a snap.
+A lot of areas remain undiscovered such as hugo building process, how Go works, and the GitHub workflow yaml file.
+I'll leave it to the future me.